lnis-uofu/OpenFPGA-Softcores/docs/source/parsers_api.rst

    :align: center
    :name: fig_flow_files

-   Input and output generated files in the OpenFPGA project.
+   Output generated files by the *OpenFPGA* framework, parsed by the *OpenFPGA-Softcores* platform.

 Yosys Parsers
 -------------